solectrus/hosting/README.md

 There are different ways to install **SOLECTRUS**:

+## A: You have a SENEC.Home?

+If you have a SENEC.Home battery system, installing is simple.
+The toolchain is quiet stable and used by many users.
+Please choose one of the following guides:

 1. [Local installation on Synology NAS](/guide/synology)

-   You need a Synology NAS with Docker installed (tested with Synology DS220+ with 10GB RAM)
+   You need a Synology NAS (Kernel v4+) with Docker installed (tested with Synology DS220+ with 10GB RAM)

 2. [Local installation on Raspberry Pi](/guide/raspberry-pi)